Paris–Roubaix Statistics: Unique Insights into The Hell of the North (2025)

 BMI of the Winners

-The BMI chart and trend is the most interesting part of this article, in my opinion.
+In my opinion, the BMI chart and trend are the most interesting parts of this article.
 As a reminder, here is an explanation of BMI:

 NOTE: BMI (Body Mass Index) uses your height and weight to work out if your weight is healthy.
 (Source)